wsvincent/installpython3.com/_posts/2010-01-01-chromebook.markdown

 ## Next Steps
-To learn more about Python, the book [Python Crash Course](https://amzn.to/2okggMH) is a great resource.
-For web development with Python, check out [Django for Beginners](https://djangoforbeginners.com).
+To learn more about Python, the books [Python Crash Course](https://amzn.to/2okggMH) and [Automate the Boring Stuff](https://amzn.to/366CebJ) are great resources.
+For free tutorials on web development with Python check out [Learn Django](https://learndjango.com).